Drew-Alleman/auto-accept/README.md

 No this program doesnt interact with CS:GO's memory.

 ## It Just Closes/Crashes!
 make sure the executable is in the same directory as the image.
+If that doesnt work submit a report [here](https://github.com/Drew-Alleman/auto-accept/issues)

 ## How do I compile the binary myself?
 You can download python 3 from [here](https://www.python.org/downloads/).